 Prior to GTM, GA tracking codes had to be hard-coded, usually by a web developer on each individual page.
 Having hundreds of events is very difficult when it comes to maintaining/updating them.
 But Google Tag Manager solves this problem because all your tags are stored in one place – your GTM account.

-Imagine that Google Tag Manager is a Toolbox, where you keep all your tools: a ruler (Google Analytics), a hammer (Google Adwords), etc.
+Imagine that Google Tag Manager is a Toolbox, where you keep all your tools: a ruler (Google Analytics), a hammer (Google Ads), etc.

 Google Tag Manager also lets you test your tags to make sure they are triggered when you load the right page or click a particular button.
 Another great benefit: you can change your tags and the way they work without actually changing the source code of your website (which you may not be able to do because of slow release cycles or busy schedule of developers) – instead you just edit tags in GTM user interface and publish changes with a click of a button.